ircam-cosima/elements/README.md

 - `/designer#stream` - stream sensors to `visualizer` and Max
 - `/visualizer` - display designer sensors if streamed, and R-ioT from Max

-> an minimal patch is present in `/max/comm.maxpat`
+> a minimal example patch is in `/max/comm.maxpat`

 ## Todos